prescode/open-fda-data-pipeline/README.md

 python
 ```

-Then test your code changes by pasting function definitions, variable assignments into the python shell.
+Then test your code changes by pasting function definitions, variable assignments, and other code into the python shell.
 Test events can be created using the json files to simulate S3 put events.

 After making (and testing) your code changes close the python shell and deactivate the virtual environment: